Los Olivos Founders

-The 'Teaching Community' is an international network of retreat leaders, theologians and artists, who have a special connection with Los Olivos.
-They have either been involved in leading retreats/courses at the centre in the past, or are teaching in our current/future programme.
+The 'Teaching Community' is an international network of retreat leaders, theologians and artists, who have been involved in leading retreats/courses for Los Olivos since 2010.

 Carmen Álvarez is a professional flamenco dancer and choreographer with international experience (Europe, South America and Japan).
 Formed in the Malaga City Music and Dance Conservatory, Carmen has danced with well known Spanish flamenco companies, including Israel Galvan's.
 She taught flamenco at Los Olivos in 2011 and 2012.

 Andrew Bain is a priest in the Scottish Episcopal Church, now licensed by the Bishop of Edinburgh as Chaplain to Emmaus House, and has served for twenty years in local churches and in selection and training roles for candidates for ministry.
-Has led a retreat in 2016.
+Has led retreats in 2016 and 2018.

 Angela Ashwin is a writer and speaker on prayer and discipleship.
 After lecturing in Old Testament Studies, she and her husband worked for seven years with the church in Swaziland.
 In the 1980's, with three small children, she began writing books about prayer in everyday life, beginning with Heaven in Ordinary.
 Angela is also the author of Faith in the Fool (2009), and Not by Bread Alone (2005), among many other books.

 John Bell, member of the Iona Community, ordained minister, hymnwriter, preacher and occasional broadcaster.
 He travels worldwide and has worked with faith-based communities around the globe conducting seminars and retreats on music, Christian spirituality and ecology.
-Has led retreats at Los Olivos regularly since 2011.
+John taught at Los Olivos yearly between 2011 and 2021, and led the closing service of the centre in the Sierra Nevada (Granada).

 Philip Bevan is an Anglican Priest of the Diocese of Southwark.
 He has a life long interest in Orthodoxy, and has made it a special study, at the Orthodox Institute in Cambridge, and at various Conferences of The Fellowship of St John Baptist, and St Alban and St Sergius.
 Pip led a retreat on “The Jesus Prayer” at Los Olivos in 2012.

 Mark Burrows is the Poetry editor of “Spiritus: A Journal of Christian Spirituality” and professor at the Ev.
 Fachhochschule Rheinland-Westfalen-Lippe, University of Applied Sciences, in Bochum (Germany).
-Mark is a world expert in the writings of Rainer Maria Rilke and has led retreats at Los Olivos in 2015 - 17..
+Mark is a world expert in the writings of Rainer Maria Rilke and led retreats for Los Olivos between 2015 and 2021.

 Jonathan Clark, bishop of Croydon, theologian, former Chair of Affirming Catholicism (UK).
 Jonathan's interests include adult and theological education, walking, reading and writing.
 Has led retreats at Los Olivos 2013-14 and 2016.

-Stephen Cottrell, bishop of Chelmsford, theologian, prolific Christian author, art critic and inspirational retreat leader.
+Stephen Cottrell, Archbishop of York, theologian, prolific Christian author, art critic and inspirational retreat leader.
 Stephen has a particular interest in Church and mission.
 Has led retreats at Los Olivos 2012&14.

 Irma Fast Dueck is associate professor of Practical Theology at the Canadian Mennonite University at Winnipeg (MB).
 Irma has a particular interest in issues of peace and social justice and the connections between spirituality and the environment.
 In 2015, Irma led a retreat at Los Olivos on symbol and ritual from a Mennonite perspective.